getify/You-Dont-Know-JS/scope-closures/ch8.md

 By virtue of how lexical scope works, defining variables and functions inside your outer module definition function makes everything *by default* private.
 Only properties added to the public API object returned from the function will be exported for external use.

-The use of an IIFE implies that our module only ever needs a single central instance, which is commonly referred to as a "singleton".
+The use of an IIFE implies that our module only ever needs a single central instance, which is commonly referred to as a "singleton."
 Indeed, this specific example is simple enough that there's no obvious reason we'd need anything more than just one instance of the `Student` module.

 #### Module Factory (Multiple Instances)